 Hollywood Blvd. and Ivar Ave.

-With a solid selection of produce, specialty foods (like a fresh hummus stand) and hot vendors selling everything from kettle corn and chocolate, and Belgian fries to dumplings, there is tons for your little foodies to nosh on.
-To keep everyone entertained while snacking and stocking up, every week the market features a different DJ, spinning a mix of tunes to bop to while you shop along with a free kids craft workshop, with a different project each week.
-Mini chefs can try a cooking lesson on the 4th Sunday of the month, where they’ll use the fresh market foods to make a tasty dish.
-And STEM-inspired tots will love checking out the Rube Goldberg water fountain.
+With a solid selection of produce, specialty foods (like plant-based "raw" cheese and traditional rice balls) and hot eats, there's plenty for your little foodies to nosh on.
+To keep everyone entertained, each week the market features a different DJ, along with a free kids craft workshop.
+On the last Sunday of every month, there's also face painting plus a cooking class, where little ones will use fresh market ingredients to create a tasty dish.
 Metered street parking is available along Venice Blvd.